kensnyder/react-thermals/README.md

 });
 ```

+### Event description & Cancelability

+The following events fire during the life cycle of the store.
+Some events allow you use
+`event.preventDefault()` to block the next step.
+For example, canceling the BeforeSet event
+will block all pending state updates.

 | Event              | Description                                                 | Cancelable? |
 | ------------------ | ----------------------------------------------------------- | ----------- |
 | BeforeInitialState | Can alter initial state for first component that uses state | No          |